danmayer/danmayer.github.com/_posts/2022-08-27-ownership-in-an-age-of-microservices.md

 > changing structure and process without addressing leadership, cultural and ways of working issues, usually exacerbates existing problems rather than improving performance. --[The Structure and Process Fallacy](https://medium.com/nick-tune-tech-strategy-blog/the-structure-and-process-fallacy-40640e844230)

 In terms of clear ownership in microservices some even propose that, ["Ideally each team has only one service"](https://microservices.io/patterns/decomposition/service-per-team.html).
 If you are a growing company that has been evolving microservices, I doubt this is the situation.
-After a number of reorgs and folks coming and going a team's responsibilities more often look like a giant group of only semi-related services and libraries.
+After a number of reorgs, and folks coming and going, a team's responsibilities more often look like a giant group of only semi-related services and libraries.

 ![overloaded but not entirely uncommon diagram showing a teams repo ownership](/assets/img/example_team.png)
 > A overloaded but not entirely uncommon diagram showing a teams repo ownership

-If you end up having teams with ownership responsibilities as shown above, with more services than team members.
-It is unlikely there is strong ownership with deep understanding of all the systems involved.
+If you end up having teams with ownership responsibilities as shown above, with more services than team members, it is unlikely there is strong ownership with deep understanding of all the systems involved.

 # What do we need to know about our teams?